hmchou56/centra8/centra6/travel.md

 **COVID-19 Protocol**

 While we hope that everyone arrives healthy and without incident, we know many have traversed long distances in confined spaces and life can be unpredictable.
-If you find yourself feeling ill (or having tested positive for COVID-19), please opt to self-quarantine and alert a member of the organizing committee at pti@iu.edu so we may assist with any necessary arrangements.
+If you find yourself feeling ill (or having tested positive for COVID-19), please opt to self-quarantine and alert a member of the organizing committee at [PTI@IU](mailto:pti@iu.edu) so we may assist with any necessary arrangements.

 We encourage you to social distance.
 Masks and hand sanitizer are available at the welcome table.